patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 #### Use human adjectives.

 When you’re building your list of words, don’t just limit it to industry or category terms.
 Include some adjectives, and not just ones that describe your product like “fast and reliable and simple.”

-**Pretend your product is a person and use adjectives to describe the type of personality you want that person to have**.
+> Pretend your product is a person and use adjectives to describe the type of personality you want that person to have.

 Often, these are the same words that describe your personality, like friendly or fun or buttoned-up or serious.
 This tactic will help you push beyond technical or overly obvious names, and push you towards ones that will be more evocative.

 #### Take an extended break.